Alpha-divergence loss function for neural density ratio estimation: Introduction

 \section{Introduction}

-Density ratio estimation (DRE) is a fundamental technique used in various machine learning (ML) fields.
-DRE estimates the density ratio $r(\mathbf{x})=q(\mathbf{x})/p(\mathbf{x})$ of two probability densities using two sample sets drawn separately from $p$ and $q$.
-Several ML methods involve such problems including generative modeling \cite{goodfellow2014generative,nowozin2016f,uehara2016generative}, mutual information estimation and representation learning \cite{belghazi2018mutual,hjelm2018learning}, energy-based modeling \cite{gutmann2010noise}, and covariate shift and domain adaptation \cite{shimodaira2000improving,huang2006correcting}.
-Owing to its potential to leverage various ML methods, the development of an effective DRE method has garnered significant attention.
+Density ratio estimation (DRE), a fundamental technique in various machine learning domains, estimates the density ratio $r^*(\mathbf{x})=q(\mathbf{x})/p(\mathbf{x})$ between two probability densities using two sample sets drawn separately from $p$ and $q$.
+Several machine learning methods, including generative modeling \citep{goodfellow2014generative,nowozin2016f,uehara2016generative}, mutual information estimation and representation learning \citep{belghazi2018mutual,hjelm2018learning}, energy-based modeling \citep{gutmann2010noise}, and covariate shift and domain adaptation \citep{shimodaira2000improving,huang2006correcting}, involve problems where DRE is applicable.
+Given its potential to enhance a wide range of machine learning methods, the development of effective DRE techniques has garnered significant attention.

-Recently, neural network methods for DRE have yielded state-of-the-art results.
-Such methods train neural networks as density ratio functions using loss functions obtained from variational representations of $f$-divergence \cite{nguyen2010estimating}, which is equivalent to density-ratio matching under Bregman divergence \cite{sugiyama2012density}.
-The optimal function for a variational representation of $f$-divergence with the Legendre transform corresponds to the density ratio.
+Recently, neural network-based methods for DRE have achieved state-of-the-art results.
+These methods train neural networks as density ratio functions using loss functions derived from variational representations of $f$-divergences \citep{nguyen2010estimating}, which are equivalent to density-ratio matching under Bregman divergence \citep{sugiyama2012density}.
+The optimal function for a variational representation of $f$-divergence, through the Legendre transform, corresponds to the density ratio.

-However, existing neural network methods offer the following drawbacks.
-First, Kullback--Leibler (KL)-divergence optimization often fails to train neural networks because optimization requires the sample size to exponentially increase with the true amount of divergence \cite{poole2019variational,song2019understanding,mcallester2020formal}.
-Second, loss function gradients sometimes vanish when the estimated probability ratios are close to zero or infinity \cite{arjovsky2017towards}.
-Third, for naive loss functions obtained from the variational representation of divergences, gradients over mini-batch samples lead to a biased estimate of the full gradient \cite{belghazi2018mutual}.

-For training neural networks with a large KL-divergence, existing methods address large sample requirements by dividing the KL-divergence estimation into smaller estimations \cite{rhodes2020telescoping}.
-However, the approach incurs high computational learning and prediction costs.
-To solve vanishing gradient problems, loss functions with penalties have been proposed \cite{gulrajani2017improved,roth2017stabilizing}.
-Nonetheless, the problems are yet to be solved completely despite extensive efforts.
-To handle biased loss function gradients, unbiased estimators of the gradients have been proposed \cite{grover2019bias,yu2020training}.